brockmh/CPS310Project/Phase1.md

 - Major Change Request: A student submits a request to change their major, which is reviewed and either approved or denied by the registrar.

 - Graduation Processing: A student applies for graduation, their records are reviewed, and final approval is granted if requirements are met.

+- Transcript Viewing: Student logs into the portal. navigates to the transcript section, and requests to view their transcripts.
+The system then retrieves the student's academic record, then generates it for the student to view/download
 #### ii.
 Diagram(s)